cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 ================
 {: numbered="no"}

-Jim Schaad reminded us that column-major order still is in use.
+Jim Schaad provided helpful comments and reminded us that column-major order still is in use.
+Jeffrey Yaskin helped improve the definition of homogeneous arrays.
 IANA helped correct an error in a previous version.

 <!--  LocalWords:  CBOR extensibility IANA uint sint IEEE endian
  -->